HunorLaczko/cluster-gpu-monitor/README.md

     * **Overview:** Condensed view for monitoring many hosts at a glance.
     * **Detailed View:** In-depth metrics for individual hosts, including per-process GPU usage.
 * Data is collected by lightweight Python exporters on each monitored machine.
+* The dashboard keeps an in-memory cache of exporter responses and serves cached data over lightweight HTTP polling to minimize load.
 * Deployment scripts provided to set up exporters on remote Linux systems (via SSH) and the main dashboard locally.
 * Configurable refresh interval for the dashboard.